Mariet Vriens describes current research into virtual internships and their advantages and pitfalls.

 So, what’s in it for you?

-A virtual internship is, of course, very different to a “real” internship but the experience none the less valuable.
+A virtual internship is, of course, very different to a “real” internship but the experience is nonetheless valuable.
 It is an additional way of providing students with an international work experience with its own merits and problems.

 One clear advantage is that a virtual internship helps to equip the student with the necessary skills for teleworking and online collaboration in an international setting, skills that he or she will most likely need more and more in his or her future professional life.